TalkingQuickly/talkingquickly.github.io/_posts/2015-01-15-diy-ekg-with-arduino-javascript.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/Jv4F7q6xR8o" frameborder="0" allowfullscreen></iframe>

-To install the sketch to the Arduino clone the repository and then see the "Load the extension" section section of [this page](https://developer.chrome.com/extensions/getstarted).
+To install the app in Chrome, clone the repository and then see the "Load the extension" section section of [this page](https://developer.chrome.com/extensions/getstarted).

+Next install the sketch available here <https://github.com/TalkingQuickly/ekg-arduino-chrome-sketches> to the Arduino.

-The Arduino sketch sends a stream of bytes in the following format:
+The Arduino sketch sends packets of data as a stream of bytes in the following format:

 ```
 {